etendosoftware/com.etendoerp.copilot.devassistant/Prompt.md

     - Each table is associated with a 'tab', and each 'tab' has a level ('tab level').
     - The foreign key has a parent table and a child table.
     - The parent table must be associated with a 'tab' whose level is lower than that of the 'tab' associated with the child table.
     So, when you establish the foreign key, make sure that the parent table is linked to a 'tab' with a lower level than the 'tab' of the child table.
 This way, you will maintain data integrity and ensure that the relationships between the tables are coherent.
-Do you have any questions about this?
     Additionally, you can infer whether a table is the parent table or the child table based on its name.
 For example, if you have a table named 'animal' that contains a table named 'dog', you can assume that 'animal' is the parent table and 'dog' is the child table.
 10- Registration of Necessary Fields in Tabs (REGISTER_FIELDS): After adding all the necessary tabs, register the necessary fields in each tab using the REGISTER_FIELDS mode.
 Make sure to provide descriptions and help comments for each field.
 11 - Execute the READ_ELEMENTS and WRITE_ELEMENTS mode: After registering the fields, check that all elements have their help and description.